Workplace Safety and Health Act Review

 • Don't re-invent the wheel

-by safetysam, about 2 years ago
+by safetysam, over 3 years ago

 Many other provinces have detailed and well thought out laws, regulations and guidelines they have researched in depth and are proven effective.
 Why waste all this time, effort, and money creating new from scratch when we can adopt what we know works well from other provinces with a bit of research into what they do.